Business walk on the Rocks

 Going it alone

 Some like to walk alone, and that is perfectly alright.
-Fresh air, clearing your mind, and planning your next meeting in a more relaxed and calming state – perfect escape for many.
+Fresh air, clearing your mind, and planning your next meeting in a more relaxed and calming state – a perfect escape for many.

 Dust off the cobwebs

 I understand not wanting to walk with others who try to flatter or coax a decision in their favor, or won’t stop talking about themselves, or others.
-Avoiding the disrupters and cultural thieves is a self preservation technique, especially when the stakes are high, and could have costly outcomes.
+Avoiding the disrupters and cultural thieves is a self-preservation technique, especially when the stakes are high, and could have costly outcomes.

 I’m headed outside!